Pause carousel

 Proposed capital projects should be supported by appropriate business cases and other documentation as determined by FCPC.
 FCPC will also determine the requirements for post implementation review of capital projects.

-The control of income and expenditure within an agreed budget is the responsibility of the designated budget holder (Dean of School/Director of Service), who must ensure that day-to-day monitoring is undertaken effectively.
+The control of income and expenditure within an agreed budget is the responsibility of the designated budget holder (Senior Managers), who must ensure that day-to-day monitoring is undertaken effectively.
 Significant departures from agreed budgetary targets must be reported immediately to the Director of Finance, Infrastructure and Corporate Services. and, if necessary, corrective action taken.

 The budget holders are assisted in their duties by financial management information provided by the Director of Finance, Infrastructure and Corporate Services.
 The types of management information available to the different levels of management are described in the detailed financial procedures, together with the timing at which they can be expected.